 16 Agency/Group/Organization Eastside Timbers Agency/Group/Organization Type Services-Children Grantee Department What section of the Plan was addressed by Consultation?
 Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Eastside Timbers was consulted as a subrecipient through meetings and notices.
+Eastside Timbers was consulted as an applicant for funding through meetings and notices.